cpldcpu/tt02-TrainLED/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# TrainLED2 - A dual RGB-LED driver for TinyTapeout2
+# TrainLED2 - A RGB-LED driver for TinyTapeout2

 A RGB-LED driver using the WS2812 protocol